krisarmstrong/seed/docs/internal/HARDWARE_PHASE5_PLAN.md

 **Ultimate Vision:**

-> _"Every network technician has LuminetIQ in their toolkit - the open-source Swiss Army knife for
+> _"Every network technician has The Seed in their toolkit - the open-source Swiss Army knife for
 > network diagnostics."_

 ---